 Adopt explicit graduation gates so pilots are either promoted with evidence or shut down with documented learning.
 Assign one person — not a committee — the authority to approve or kill at each gate, cap concurrent pilots at three to five, and enforce a mandatory 90-day business impact review for every deployed system with no exceptions.

 This works because it eliminates the two conditions that sustain pilot purgatory: ambiguous promotion criteria and diffuse accountability.
 When the graduation criteria are defined in advance, teams know exactly what "done" means, and resources concentrate on meeting those criteria rather than running additional experiments.
 When kill decisions are blame-free and routinized, the portfolio stays lean and the organizational capacity for serious production work remains intact.
+The measure of success is working systems in production with measurable business impact — not experiments launched, not process compliance, not headcount assigned.
+If you need to decide which experiments deserve production budget, a Strategic Scoping Session can turn that portfolio question into a written recommendation and next step.

 References